 - You don’t have to waste time registering to vote, changing your driver’s license, and moving your bank accounts.

 - Avoid things that link you to the old state.
-Don’t leave your spouse there, or go back there to see your favorite doctor or a dentist.
+Don’t leave your spouse there or go back to see your favorite dentist.

 - Keep a track record of your days spent in the new state.

 There’s no one-size-fits-all approach that covers how to avoid a residency audit.
-Changing state residency from a high tax state to a low tax state may be enough reason to trigger suspicion, and may lead to you getting audited by state tax authorities.
-This is why as you take the steps and implement the tips that we have given you above, it is still important to plan for a potential residency audit, just in case your change of state residency leads to you getting audited by state authorities.
+Changing state residency from a high-tax state to a low-tax state may be enough reason to trigger suspicion, and may lead to you getting audited by state tax authorities.
+This is why it is important that as you take the steps and implement the tips outlined above, you still make space for the possibility of a residency audit.

 About Souri, Gazda, & Co.